The MGA With An Attitude

 On 08 December 2007, John Progess in Utah, USA, wrote:

 "I used those black spring steel paper clips.
-I had a bag of them and used them about every 2" to clamp the headliner while glueing.
+I had a bag of them and used them about every 2" to clamp the headliner while gluing.
 I used Weldwood contact cement and it is still holding 5 years later.
-I did a trial fit up with the clamps before glueing.
+I did a trial fit up with the clamps before gluing.
 I started with the sides first then went to the front and back.
 In the photo you can see all the clamps.

 Clips used during headliner installation